How To Revive A Dated Dresser

 To make the black glaze I dribbled a very small amount of black paint into the clear glaze and stirred it completely.
 I did this a couple of time until I got the glaze dark enough.

-After I brushed on the glaze I went over the area with a lint free cloth.
+After I brushed on the glaze I went over the area with a lint-free cloth.
 You need to do this when the glaze is still wet.
-I did the glazing process in sections- first I did the top, then each side, and finally drawer by drawer brushing on the glaze and then wiping off.
+I did the glazing process in sections- first I did the top, then each side, and finally drawer by drawer brushing on the glaze and then wiping it off.

 I love how the glaze brought out all the details on the dresser!